 Learn how to draw a great looking Bank Vault with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Bank Vault.
+By following the simple steps, you too can easily draw a perfect Bank Vault.

 Would you like to learn how to draw a bank vault?
 You can, with the help of this easy cartoon drawing tutorial.